Local Sales Tax

 The IBR-1 is a combined application for the Tax Commission, Idaho Commerce and Labor, and the Industrial Commission.
 With this application you can get the following accounts: use tax, travel & convention, Greater Boise Auditorium District, Idaho income tax withholding, and a seller's permit.
 You can also use this application to get your state unemployment account, or report your workers' compensation information to the Industrial Commission.

-You can complete and submit the IBR-1 form online.
+You can complete and submit the IBR-1 application online.
 You should receive your account number in about 10 days.

 - The laws for local sales tax for cities are in Chapter 10, Title 50, Idaho Code (50-1043 through 50-1049).